 On June 2, 2015, the Company entered into a stock purchase agreement to repurchase our common stock from Nelson Peltz, Peter W. May (Messrs.
 Peltz and May are members of the Company's Board of Directors) and Edward P. Garden (who served on the Company's Board of Directors until December 14, 2015) and certain of their family members and affiliates, investment funds managed by Trian Fund Management, L.P. (an investment management firm controlled by Messrs.
 Peltz, May and Garden, "TFM") and the general partner of certain of those funds (together with Messrs.
 Peltz, May and Garden, certain of their family members and affiliates and TFM, the "Trian Group"), who in the aggregate owned approximately 24.8% of the Company's outstanding shares as of May 29, 2015.
 Pursuant to the agreement, the Trian Group agreed not to tender or sell any of its shares in the modified Dutch auction tender offer the Company commenced on June 3, 2015.
-Also pursuant to the agreement, the Company agreed, following completion of the tender offer, at the same price received by shareholders who participated in the tender offer.
-On July 17, 2015, after completion of the modified Dutch auction tender offer, the Trian Group at the price paid in the tender offer of \$11.45 per share, for an aggregate purchase price of \$210,867.
+Also pursuant to the agreement, the Company agreed, following completion of the tender offer, to purchase from the Trian Group a pro rata amount of its shares based on the number of shares the Company purchased in the tender offer, at the same price received by shareholders who participated in the tender offer.
+On July 17, 2015, after completion of the modified Dutch auction tender offer, the Company repurchased 18,416 shares of its common stock from the Trian Group at the price paid in the tender offer of \$11.45 per share, for an aggregate purchase price of \$210,867.